CROWNING MOMENTS OF THE EXPEDITION

 • Extra socks and undergarments

-High-altitude hiking and mountaineering offer unmatched thrills and unforgettable rewards.
+In addition, high-altitude hiking and mountaineering offer unmatched thrills and unforgettable rewards.
 With proper gear and preparation, you can safely explore breathtaking landscapes and achieve incredible milestones.

 • Acute Mountain Sickness (AMS): A general term for altitude sickness, with symptoms such as headaches (worsened by bending over), nausea, vomiting, fatigue, and a hangover-like sensation.